fabio-muramatsu/geth-issue-demo/README.md

 2. Run a private chain with geth, and make sure address `0x722bbc43bb665a5570640b0a56af48364eaba495` has a few ethers.
 Since transactions are signed in the scripts, I had to fix this address;
 3. Run `node async`.
 This script will send 100 transactions to geth asynchronously.

 After running the script, the amount of transactions in the pool will likely be less than 100.
+The number of transactions in the pool after running the script varied in my tests.

 Running `node sync` in step 3 will send the same 100 transactions with synchronous calls.
 In this case, I verified that all the transactions were consistently added to the pool.